mikemcbride/dotfiles/README.md

 </details>

-You'll want to look at the `.tmux.conf` file to set the default shell.
-There are some lines commented out at the bottom of the file.
+:warning: You'll want to look at the `.tmux.conf` file to set the default shell.
+There are some lines commented out at the very bottom of the file.
 Two of the lines set zsh as the tmux shell, and two of them set fish as the shell.
 Comment/uncomment accordingly.

 ### Install script